AlaouiMohamedDev/server-fields-reservation/README.md

 ## Installation

-To deploy this project run
+To install dependencies for this project run

 ```bash
     pip install django --user